Calibration Research Tips: Mitsubishi Rear View Camera Setting

 The procedure does not involve the use of a scan tool as the adjusting is done through the infotainment screen.
 In addition, no specialty tools or targets are required.
 Mitsubishi states everyday items such as tape or string are all that is required for marking lines on the floor.

 Sometimes there are settings that need to be adjusted that are not technically calibrations but are still important to be completed.
-Finding this information quickly and efficiently will contribute to a complete, safe, and quality repair.
+Finding this information quickly and efficiently contributes to a complete, safe, and quality repair.

 For additional Mitsubishi information, check out the Mitsubishi OEM information page.